Coot (software): Overview

 Coot displays electron density maps and atomic models and allows model manipulations such as idealization, real space refinement, manual rotation/translation, rigid-body fitting, ligand search, solvation, mutations, rotamers, and Ramachandran idealization.
 The software is designed to be easy-to-learn for novice users, achieved by ensuring that tools for common tasks are 'discoverable' through familiar user interface elements (menus and toolbars), or by intuitive behaviour (mouse controls).
 Recent developments have enhanced the usability of the software for expert users, with customisable key bindings, extensions, and an extensive scripting interface.

 Coot is free software, distributed under the GNU GPL.
 It is available from the Coot web site originally at the University of York, and now at the MRC Laboratory of Molecular Biology.
 Pre-compiled binaries are also available for Linux and Windows from the web page and CCP4, and for Mac OS X through Fink and CCP4.
 Additional support is available through the Coot wiki and an active COOT mailing list.

 The primary author is Paul Emsley (MRC-LMB at Cambridge).
-Other contributors include Kevin Cowtan, Bernhard Lohkamp and Stuart McNicholas (University of York), William Scott (University of California at Santa Cruz), and Eugene Krissinel (Daresbury Laboratory).
+Other contributors include Kevin Cowtan, Bernhard Lohkamp and Stuart McNicholas (University of York), William Scott (University of California, Santa Cruz), and Eugene Krissinel (Daresbury Laboratory).